konkwon/discordBot/README.md

 # discordBot
-noncommercial discord bot pulling data from ffxiv wiki / saltedxiv using beautiful soup
+noncommercial Discord bot using XIVAPI and BeautifulSoup to obtain FFXIV information and display on Discord channels